aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

     In case you want to use the `LogEvent`, `Custom Log Formatter` features or serialize your own types when Logging events it is required that you do some changes in your Lambda `Main` method.

+!!! info

+    Starting from version 1.6.0 it is required to update `Amazon.Lambda.Serialization.SystemTextJson` to `version 2.4.3` in your `csproj`.

 ### Configure

 The change needed is to replace `SourceGeneratorLambdaJsonSerializer` with `PowertoolsSourceGeneratorSerializer`.